 NOTE: Do not use a conditional skip immediately before a 2-word instruction.
-The conditional instruction causes a 1-word skip, which results in an attempt to execute the second word of the instruction as a 1-word instruction.
+The conditional instruction will cause a 1-word skip which will result in an attempt to execute the second word of the instruction as a 1-word instruction.